Should You Have a Band or DJ?

 – Are there examples online that I can see if I live out of town?
 Are the bands playing live in the videos or were they pre-recorded?
 Here’s an example of what live audio in a promo video sounds like:

 These are all important questions to ask to make sure you’re getting full transparency and gaining a comfort level with the company you are considering.

 Okay, one more thing.
-Let’s say you have the budget for a full dance band but you still want to incorporate a DJ.
+Let’s say you have the budget for a full dance band, but you still want to incorporate a DJ.
 This is the perfect time to pair the two for a dynamic Band/DJ Combo.
-Most companies who offer this have the Band and DJ work independent of each other and utilize simple transitions.
+Most companies that offer this have the Band and DJ work independently of each other and utilize simple transitions.
 We provide something different and that’s why we call it the Band/DJ Experience.
 In this format, the DJ becomes a full band member and works with the other musicians to embellish their sound throughout the night.
 The band and DJ will take turns passing the dance music back and forth.
 This really brings a unique and immersive experience to your event that usually only happens at music festivals.
-You can check out an short example here:
+You can check out a short example here:

 To Wrap It Up…

 As you can see, there are a ton of things to consider.
 However, once you iron out all the details, you can look at it simply.
 It’s always best to go into an investment with the best information and preparation possible.
 TIP: Whether you choose Band or DJ, make it immersive and fun.
 You’re getting married…It should be an incredible celebration for everyone to remember!